MarcelSchweitzer/Lernpfadplaner_Demokrateam/README.md

 - app.js: Server side code
 - package-lock.json: information about the project and its dependencies
 - package.json: information about the project and its dependencies
-- setup_db.swl: SQL expression to setup a database locally working with your localhost
+- setup_db.sql: SQL expression to setup a database locally working with your localhost

 ## License